-6. Remuneration of the Chief Executive Officer in respect of 2016
+6. Remuneration of the Chief Executive Officer in respect of 2017

-The amount of the remuneration and other benefits granted directly or indirectly to the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2016 for his Chief Executive Officer role is set forth below.
+The amount of the remuneration and other benefits granted directly or indirectly to the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2017 for his Chief Executive Officer role is set forth below.

-Remuneration(1) Matthew Taylor Kemuneration , Comments Base remuneration € 750 226 Includes Belgian base remuneration as well as Belgian and foreign director fees(2) Short-term variable remuneration € 636 694 Annual variable remuneration, based on 2016 performance (3) Mid-term variable remuneration € 181 913 Mid-term variable remuneration, based on 2014-2016 performance (4) Long-term variable remuneration: - Stock option grant 25 000 options Number of stock options granted - Performance share units 16 500 units Number of performance share units granted Pension € 151 594 Defined Contribution Plan Other remuneration elements € 53 083 Includes: company car and risk insurances
+Matthew Taylor Renumeration (1) Comments Base remuneration € 779 145 Includes Belgian base remuneration as well as Belgian and foreign director fees (2) Short-term variable remuneration € 477 521 Annual variable remuneration, based on 2017 performance Mid-term variable remuneration € 95 504 Mid-term variable remuneration, based on 2015-2017 performance Long-term variable remuneration: - Stock option grant 30 000 options Number of stock options granted - Performance share units 16 500 units Number of performance share units granted Pension € 155 384 Defined Contribution Plan Other remuneration elements € 55 353 Includes company car and risk insurances

-- (1) In respect of 2016. - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director. - (3) This does include the deferred annual variable remuneration based on 2016 performance. - (4) The mid-term plan was replaced by the new long term incentive plans end of 2015
+- (1) In respect of 2017. - The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director.

-7. Remuneration of the other Bekaert Group Executive members in respect of 2016
+7. Remuneration of the other Bekaert Group Executive members in respect of 2017

-The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2016 is set forth below on a global basis.
+The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2017 is set forth below on a global basis

-Remuneration (1) Comments Base remuneration € 2 722 139 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration € 2 016 603 Annual variable remuneration, based on 2016 performance Mid-term variable remuneration € 459 333 Mid-term variable remuneration, based on 2014-2016 performance (2) Long-term variable remuneration: - Stock option grant 66 250 options Number of stock options granted - Performance share units 22 500 units Number of performance share units granted Pension € 441 401 Defined Contribution and Defined Benefit Plan Other remuneration elements € 153 264 Includes company car and risk insurances
+Renumeration (1) Comments

+Base remuneration € 2 848 250 Includes Belgian base

+remuneration as well as

+Belgian and foreign

+director fees

+Short-term variable € 1 444 453 Annual variable

+remuneration remuneration, based on

+2017 performance

+Mid-term variable € 181 236 Mid-term variable

+remuneration remuneration, based on

+2015-2017 performance

+Long-term variable

+remuneration:

+- Stock option grant 90 500 options Number of stock options

+granted

+- Performance share 22 500 units Number of performance

+units share units granted

+G

+Pension € 480 602 Defined Contribution and

+Defined Benefit Plan

+Other remuneration € 128 954 Includes company car

+elements and risk insurances

-(1) In respect of 2016.
+(1) In respect of 2017.

-8. Stock Options and Performance Share Units for Executive Management granted in 2016
+8. Stock Options and Performance Share Units for Executive Management granted in 2017

-The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2016, and the number of options exercised by them or forfeited in 2016 are set forth on an individual basis in the table helow
+The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2017, and the number of options exercised by them or forfeited in 2017 are set forth on an individual basis in the table below.

-The stock options granted to the Chief Executive Officer and the other BGE members in 2016 are based on the SOP2015-2017 plan that was proposed by the Board of Directors and approved by a Special General Meeting in 2015.
+The stock options granted to the Chief Executive Officer and the other BGE members in 2017 are based on the Stock Option Plan 2015-2017 that was proposed by the Board of Directors and approved by a Special General Meeting in 2015.
 The plan offers options to acquire existing Company shares.
 There is one regular offer of options in December in each of the years 2015 through 2017, and the options are granted on the sixtieth day following the date of their offer (i.e. in February of the following year).

-The aggregate number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.
+The number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.